kleelab/kleelab.github.io/_posts/2023-03-18- Brain Awareness Week.md

 ---
 layout: post
-title: A lecure about Brain Dynamics
+title: A lecture about Brain Dynamics
 date:   2023-03-18
 excerpt: >
 ---